 Skip to main content

 Managing specialized infrastructure at CoreWeave’s scale is complex.
-It requires a high degree of automation to efficiently set up infrastructure, validate Nodes before deployment, enhance their performance, and oversee their operation throughout their lifecycle.
-Our Nodes operate as stateless entities, without any local data storage.
+It requires automation to set up infrastructure, validate Nodes before deployment, tune their performance, and oversee their operation throughout their lifecycle.
+CoreWeave Nodes operate as stateless entities, without any local data storage.
 When they boot, the Nodes require programming to get their specific configurations.
-Our automation not only applies these configurations, but goes much further, preemptively identifying and resolving issues before they impact our customers.
+CoreWeave automation applies these configurations and also identifies and resolves issues before they impact customers.

 Learn why Node lifecycle management is critical for AI applications in our interview with Navarre Pratt, a Solutions Architect at CoreWeave.